Signet Jewelers: Operations

 As of February 2018, Signet operated 2,960 stores in the United States, United Kingdom, Canada, Republic of Ireland, and Channel Islands.

 Litigation

 In May 2017, one of Signet's subsidiaries, Sterling Jewelers, settled a federal civil lawsuit brought by the US Equal Employment Opportunity Commission accusing it of discriminating against female employees.
 Signet was also subject to at least two class actions through Sterling Jewelers and one of its subsidiaries, Jared—the Galleria of Jewelry.
 It was sued by 44,000 female employees and former employees for discrimination.
 The action was launched in 2008 and went to go to trial in 2018.

-In January 2019, Signet subsidiary Sterling Jewelers settled allegations that it had signed customers up for credit cards without their permission, paying $11 million to the Consumer Financial Protection Bureau and New York Attorney General's office.
+In January 2019, Sterling Jewelers settled allegations that it had signed customers up for credit cards without their permission, paying $11 million to the Consumer Financial Protection Bureau and New York Attorney General's office.